 The conversation was first reported to be initiated by pro-Taiwan staff in Trump’s transition team, then was said to be initiated by Tsai, as claimed (or exclaimed) in Trump’s ensuing tweets.

-Whoever made the first move, the call broke with 37 years of China-US diplomatic protocol that US accepts and respects “One China” policy.
-No US President or President-elect has ever called a Taiwanese leader in recent decades.
+Whoever made the first move, the call broke with 37 years of China-U.S. diplomatic protocol that the U.S. accepts and respects “One China” policy.
+No American president or president-elect has ever called a Taiwanese leader in recent decades.